 Grand Gulch is a primitive, isolated, potentially dangerous place.
 The same as it has always been.
 It is still the canyon that the Wetherills explored in the 1890s.
 Still the canyon that the Ancient Ones called home.
 Hard to travel through.
 Harder yet to live in.

 Crickets chirped.
 Pale moonlight flirted with the rim of the canyon.
 Jeff and the other boys had joined us at the ruin.
-The kids talked about computer games and movies.
+The kids talked about computer games and how fortnite hacks helped them win the game.
+They also talked about movies.
 When they started to throw rocks over the cliffside, we knew that they were feeling good again.

 “Stop,” Jeff said.

 “OK.”
 One more rock sailed over the ledge.